 Freezing pipes won’t just restrict water flow, they’ll also threaten to burst those very pipes.
 Naturally, this causes even more harm in the form of major leaks, which can lead to flooding, water damage, mold growth, and slippery ice puddles, among other hazards.
 Homeowners need to quickly respond to frozen pipe problems by enlisting the aid of a capable Newmarket emergency plumber, like Harris Plumbing Inc.

 Homeowners should be wary of a sudden drop in water pressure during winter; it’s most likely a frozen pipe that’s constricting water flow down the line.
 Certain parts of a pipe are more susceptible to freezing than others, such as those lines running along the outside wall or pipes installed in unheated crawlspaces.
-It’s important to repair a pipe before thawing the ice, so homeowners shouldn’t hesitate to call a skilled Barrie emergency plumber to immediately fix the damage and restore water flow.
+It’s important to repair a pipe before thawing the ice, so homeowners shouldn’t hesitate to call a skilled Newmarket emergency plumber to immediately fix the damage and restore water flow.